Skip to main content

 Michigan Legal Help provides various tools to prepare forms that are involved in the Michigan divorce process.
 This website also offers a variety of toolkits related to family issues, including:

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult an attorney or conduct legal research to verify your state’s laws.

 Michigan Divorce Forms and Process: Related Resources